-Award winner The United States Achievement Academy announced recently that Tiffany Leigh Conn has been Award winner in English.
-Conn, who attends Adams Middle School was nominated for this national award by Ms. Janie Lyons, an English instructor at the school.
-She will appear in the United States Achievement Academy Official Yearbook, published nationally.
-She is the daughter of Steve Conn of Arkansas Creek and Susan Allen of Prestonsburg.
-Grandparents are Lola Conn of Arkansas Creek and the late Thomas Conn and the late Rudolph and Ella Lee Bradley.
+Award winner

+The United States Achievement

+Academy announced recently that

+Tiffany Leigh Conn has been

+named a United States National

+Award and United States National

+Award that the Conner of the Conner

+West National Award that the Conner

+West National Award that the Conner

+West National Award to Title Institute

+West National States

+West National States

+Will appear in the United States

+Achievement Academy Official

+Yearbook, published nationally.

+She is the daughter of Steve Conn

+of Arkansas Creek and Susan Allen

+Of Prestonsburg, Grandparents are

+Lois Conn of Arkansas Creek and

+the late Thomse Conn and the late

+Rudolph and Ella Lee Bradley.